GorillaWorrier980/pipelinev2.4/README.md

 4. (Optional) You can still orchestrate the original Docker services via `docker compose up --build` if you prefer container isolation.

-5. When the run completes, inspect the individual reports under `reports/**` and the consolidated `REPORT_SUMMARY.json` at the repository root.
+5. When the run completes, inspect the individual reports under `reports/**`, the consolidated `REPORT_SUMMARY.json` at the repository root, and the HTML dashboard at `reports/dashboard/index.html` for a quick pass/fail snapshot.

 ### Individual Containers